 a week earlier, posting a status update saying he hadn’t been on the site in 10

 years because he “thought social media would go away by now.”
-It turned out that he reached some of the neediest people

 in Western Washington, many who heat their home with wood only.
 Firewood is